Rhythms of the City - Rhythms of the City -

 || Aldeia de Okarimbé (Aloysio / César Veneno / Naval)

 This album is a studio recording of music that RotC has taken live to performances from 2005-2007.
 Inspired to make a closer connection to the mixed population of London, we started performing more music that was not originally played on Brazilian instruments... this is part 1 of the experiment, it has certainly been fun making it, We are joined on the album by some of the many of the friends we have made on the journey.
-Present by force are Son Veneno, arriving in London from Sydney in 2006 and serendipitously introduced to us, they brought a spirit that has not left us since their return to Oz.
+Present by force are Son Veneno, arriving in London from Sydney in 2006 and serendipitously introduced to us by Australian film-maker, Cristina Dio (who also, as a student, instigated the formation of the aforementioned Akwaaba drum orchestra), they brought a spirit that has not left us since their return to Oz.

 Thanks once again to our friends and families, also...